zextras/tech-doc/source/_includes/_usage/mails.rst

    checkmark above the list of e-mails.

-On the top-right corner of each e-mail there are a few icons that allow to carry out a number of actions; click the three-dotted icon to access them and many more: mark e-mail as read/unread or as spam, print, delete, tag, or flag it.
-A flag is a simple indicator for an email that can be adapted to one's preference: to name a few, it has some importance compared to other, it needs some action, or it has been processed and can be archived or deleted.
+On the top-right corner of each e-mail there are a few icons that allow to carry out a number of actions; click the :material-regular:`more_vert` icon to access them and many more: mark e-mail as read/unread or as spam, print, delete, tag, or flag it.
+A flag is a simple indicator for an email that can be adapted to one's
+preference: to name a few, it has some importance compared to other, it needs some action, or it has been processed and can be archived or deleted.

 More actions are available and shown upon right-clicking an email.

 |product| has support for **e-mail receipts**: when composing an
-email, a click on the three-dotted icon on the right-hand side of the subject will add a request for a read receipt from the e-mail recipient.
+email, a click on the :material-regular:`more_vert` icon on the right-hand side of the subject will add a request for a read receipt from the e-mail recipient.

 When opening for the first time an email with a receipt request, a modal will appear and ask to send a read receipt to the author.
 Click